 - 3.1 The National Planning Policy Framework (NPPF) sets out the Government's Green Belt policy and how it should be applied.
 It provides a framework within which locally-prepared plans can be produced.
-This section compares the National Planning Policy Framework (2012), which was in place at the time of the Green Belt review which informed the preparation of the Aligned Core Strategies, with the National Planning Policy Framework (2021).
-This is in order to consider whether any there have been any significant changes such that the previous review would no longer comply with national policy. - 3.2 Paragraph 137 of the NPPF states that 'the Government attaches great importance to Green Belts' and stresses that the 'fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence'.
-This paragraph (previously paragraph 79) remains unchanged. - 3.3 The five purposes of including land in Green Belts, as set out in paragraph 138 of the NPPF, are: - to check the unrestricted sprawl of large built-up areas; - to prevent neighbouring towns from merging into one another; - to assist in safeguarding the countryside from encroachment; - to preserve the setting and special character of historic towns; and - to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+This section compares the National Planning Policy Framework (2012), which was in place at the time of the Green Belt review which informed the preparation of the Aligned Core Strategies, with the National Planning Policy Framework (December 2023) (NPPF).
+This is in order to consider whether any there have been any significant changes such that the previous review would no longer comply with national policy. - 3.2 It is noted that a draft NPPF was published in August 2024 and views sought on how national planning policy might be revised in relation to matters including Green Belt.
+Specifically, authorities would be required to review Green Belt boundaries and propose alterations to meet housing needs in full and the starting point for reviews to the Green Belt would be to release previously developed sites first, followed by the Grey Belt and then the most sustainable locations for growth in the Green Belt.
+It is therefore likely that a further review of the Green Belt will need to be undertaken to support future plan preparation in the context of the NPPF in place at that time.
+However, the intention is that the Greater Nottingham Strategic Plan is progressed under the transitional arrangements set out in the draft 2024 NPPF, with the Plan being examined under the current 2023 version of the NPPF. - 3.3 Paragraph 142 of the NPPF states that 'the Government attaches great importance to Green Belts' and stresses that the 'fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence'.
+This paragraph (previously paragraph 79) remains unchanged. - 3.4 The five purposes of including land in Green Belts, as set out in paragraph 143 of the NPPF, are: - to check the unrestricted sprawl of large built-up areas; - to prevent neighbouring towns from merging into one another; - to assist in safeguarding the countryside from encroachment: - to preserve the setting and special character of historic towns; and - to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.